cleolibrary/CLEO-Redux/docs/en/using-memory-64.md

 ### Reading and Writing Strings

-The `ReadUtf8` and `ReadUtf16` methods are used to read strings from the memory and returns it as a JavaScript string.
+The `ReadUtf8` and `ReadUtf16` methods are used to read strings from the memory and return it as a JavaScript string.
 They read a character sequence until the first null terminator is found. `ReadUtf8` expects the string to be encoded in UTF-8, while `ReadUtf16` expects UTF-16.
 Null terminator is not included in the result.
 Last argument `ib` indicates whethers the `address` is an absolute address or a relative offset to the image base.

 ```js
     var str = Memory.ReadUtf8(0x100000, false); // read string from address 0x100000